NordSecurity/uniffi-bindgen-cs/README.md

 # How to integrate bindings

-To integrate the bindings into your projects, simply add the generated binding file to your project.
+To integrate the bindings into your projects, simply add the generated bindings file to your project.
 There are a couple of requirements to compile the generated bindings file:
 - `dotnet` version `6.0` or higher
 - allow `unsafe` code